ValeriaKharchenko/social_network/README.md

     2. Logout folder is now Logout_btn folder and moved it in components folder
     3. Profile folder renamed to HomePage folder and content also changed
     4. Profile has its own page now
+    5. Page after login is now called Homepage and link is /homepage